K1mMan/TelegramSearch/README.md

 # TelegramSearch GUI ![PyPI](https://img.shields.io/pypi/pyversions/requests)
 This program provides a convenient tool for searching articles \
-in Telegraph by their name with a convenient sorting system.
+in Telegraph by their name with a convenient sorting system. \

+The utility can pull out all email addresses from the article, \
+count the number of images, videos, and also extract the publication date of the article.

 ### The utility has been tested on the system:
 * **python 3.9.5**
 * **OS Windows 10/11**